 Excalibur Micro Mag 340

 Excalibur is another well-known and well-respected crossbow brand.
 We like the Micro MAG 340 for women in particular because, as the name suggests, it's a bit smaller and easier to handle if you have a slighter body.
 It's lightweight, too, at just 5.5 pounds, so it's much easier to carry and aim if you don't have a lot of upper body strength.

-Unfortunately, the reason for this is that it's a recurve model.
+Unfortunately, the reason for this is that it's a recurve crossbow.
 Recurve models are fun and require less crossbow maintenance than compound models, but they can't match their speed and power.
 The Micro Mag 340 produces 340 fps of bolt speed, which is plenty for hunting whitetail deer, even dominant bucks, but it may decrease your range a bit.

 Lastly, we have to mention the accessories included with this model.
 It's one of the better ready-to-hunt packages we've found on the market.
 This is because it includes suppressors that help make your shot quieter and therefore more likely to hit before a deer startles or jumps.
-Additionally, it comes with a scope, three bolts and a quiver.
+Additionally, it comes with a rope cocking device, scope, three bolts and a quiver.

 - Small size